Rishabh04-02/Rishabh04-02/content/post/setting-up-master-slave-replication-in-postgresql-using-dockers-and-external-volumes.md

 keywords: ["Postgresql","master slave","dockers","external volumes","droplets","master slave replication","master slave replication in postgresql","master slave replication in postgresql using dockers","master slave replication in postgresql using dockers and external volumes"]
 ---

-# Setting up Master Slave Replication in PostgreSQL using Dockers and external volumes

-## Understanding replication in PostgreSQL 12
+# Understanding replication in PostgreSQL 12

 Streaming replication in PostgreSQL works on log shipping.
 Every transaction in postgres is written to a transaction log called WAL (write-ahead log) to achieve durability.
 A slave uses these WAL segments to continuously replicate changes from its master.